tallesl/node-stupid-dictionary/README.md

 [![npm](https://nodei.co/npm/stupid-dictionary.png?mini=true)](https://nodei.co/npm/stupid-dictionary/)

 This is a *stupid* word replacer.
-It reads the words to replace from a dictionary, replaces the words in the file you want to, and then outputs to stdout the result.
+It reads the words to replace from a dictionary, replaces the words in the file you want to, and then outputs the results to stdout.

 The dictionary must be a valid json file.

 You must provide a file from which the contents will be read with `--to-replace [path]`.
 There is also `--dictionary` if you don't want to use the default `./dictionary.json` path.

 ## Casing included

 Upper, lower, snake and capital cases are automatically considered.
-So if you have in your dictionary a key `google glass` with the value `virtual boy` it
+So if you have in your dictionary a key `google glass` with the value `virtual boy` it replaces:
-replaces:

 * *google glass* to *virtual boy*;
 * *GOOGLE GLASS* to *VIRTUAL BOY*;